albertovth/football_predictor/docs/METHODS.md

 The labels xG and xGA are goal- and opponent-adjusted team metrics; they are not shot-event expected-goal models.

+For unattended updates, 7% is the empirical cutoff reference established by the completed Stage 2 and Stage 3 searches.
+The cutoff search itself remains unchanged.
+When it selects a different value, the guarded workflow also runs the exact production calculation at 7% with the same simulation seed.
+It may publish automatically only when pooled xG/xGA and the seeded ranking are byte-identical; a consequential difference fails closed for manual review.

 ## Relative prior transfer and evidence weighting

 An incoming prior's xG and xGA are not treated as permanent absolute goal